Executive Cyber Security Awareness Training Course

 - Configure, integrate, and manage Okta.

-21 HoursThis instructor-led, live training in Malaysia (online or onsite) is aimed at intermediate-level system administrators and IT professionals who wish to install, configure, manage, and secure LDAP directories using OpenLDAP.
+14 HoursThis instructor-led, live training in Malaysia (online or onsite) is designed for system administrators who wish to use OpenAM to manage identity and access controls for web applications.

 By the end of this training, participants will be able to: